clubajax/no-dash/README.md

 	0:0, 0:1, 0:2 - 1:0, 1:1, 1:2 - etc

 Called a "saw" loop because it starts at the top of the first, goes down to the bottom, and moves up to the top of the second.

+### deDupe
+Removes duplicates from arrays.
+A second, optional argument is `property` for dealing with arrays of objects.

 Values
 ------